idleberg/Paraiso.tmTheme/README.md

-# Brasileiro for TextMate & Sublime Text
+# Paraíso for TextMate & Sublime Text

 A color scheme inspired by the colorful illustrations by Brazilian artist [Rubens LP][1].